-A resident is a graduate of one of the high schools located in Jefferson County, a dependent student whose parents have established residence within the District, or an independent and self-supporting student who has established legal residence within the District prior to enrollment in the College.
-A student may be required to submit proof of his/her legal residence.
-Any questions regarding residency should be directed to the Dean of Student Services.
+A student is charged in-district tuition rates if he or she is considered a resident of Jefferson County.
+A resident is described as a Jefferson County high school graduate, a dependent student whose parents have established residence within the District prior to the student's enrollment, or an independent and self-supporting student who has established legal residence within the District prior to enrollment in the College.